 How to Avoid Environmental Litigation — 2nd Edition

-2nd edition!
 It’s available at Amazon in print and digital formats and Barnes & Noble in print.

 “This concise and thoroughly documented book, based on decades of experience, contains a wealth of valuable information and practical strategies to avoid environmental litigation in an increasingly litigious world.
 Written with remarkable clarity, numerous illustrative examples, more than a touch of perspective, and even well-aimed humor, this book is completely accessible to the non-specialist property owner.
 Takes you by the hand and leads you step-by-step through every aspect you need to know.
 The Index and Appendices alone are worth the price of admission.
-The best introductory book of its kind on the market.” — Dr. Arthur Weiner, UCLA Professor of Public Health
+The best introductory book of its kind on the market.” — Dr. Arthur Weiner, UCLA Professor of Public Health-[comments on 1st edition]

 For further information, contact firstname.lastname@example.org.